rohannaido/vercel/README.md

     - Builds the application.
     - Uploads it back to S3.
     - Updates Redis hash with build complete.
+    - Publishes all logs and application URL to Redis Pub/Sub.

     <b>Request Handler:</b>
     - NodeJS Express server handles HTTP requests to the deployed websites.